AmrYasserG/MEN-STACK/README.md

 md cheatSheet: https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md#TOP
 # MEN-STACK Airlines #
-This is an Airline Company Website where users can search for flights by specifying the date and locations and create an account to reserve or cancel thenm of the flight and where Admins can create, delete and edit flights.
+This is an Airline Company Website where users can search for flights, reserve them or cancel them.Also, Admins can create, delete and edit flights. any user should be able to create an account, login in and edit its profile.

 # Motivation #
-This project is the main Task developed to fullfill the Advanced Computer Lab (ACL) course.
+This project is a part of the Advanced Computer Lab (ACL).

 # Build Status #
 All Done :)